Features

 Place a thick layer of straw over the ground of the run to absorb chicken droppings and moisture during the rains.

 If the run is not under a tree, add a layer of shade cloth above the chicken wire ceiling.
-Erect a slightly sloping ramp at least 8 inches wide from the ground to the platform of house.
+Erect a slightly sloping ramp at least 8 inches wide from the ground to the platform of the house.

 The enclosed area should have the following:

-• Nest boxes – at least one 12-inch square box for every four birds.
+- Nest boxes – at least one 12-inch square box for every four birds.

-• A roosting bar – made with 2A—2 wood along the back wall over the chicken wire floor.
+- A roosting bar – made with 2A—2 wood along the back wall over the chicken wire floor.

-• An incandescent bulb to extend the egg laying season.
+- An incandescent bulb to extend the egg-laying season.

 Nest boxes can be wooden shelves or plywood dividers filled with straw and should be located along the front wall at least 24 inches above the floor.